teich/Heroku-Screens-and-Articles/fb_tutorial/tutorial.md

 ### Installing the needed gems.

-If you don't already do so, I do really recommend you to use [Bundler](http://gembundler.com/), it's the default gem dependency manager in Rails 3 and you'll fall in love with it as soon as you use it, well, at least I did.
+We'll need to make sure we have bundler:

     $ sudo gem install bundler

-We need to host our web application somewhere, let's do it the easy and fast way, let's	use [Heroku](http://www.heroku.com).
-We'll need to install the Heroku command-line tool, a gem that will allow us to create and deploy Heroku applications with ease.
+We'll also need to install the Heroku command-line tool, a gem that will allow us to create and deploy Heroku applications with ease.

 	$ sudo gem install heroku

-Of course, you'll need to sign-up for a Heroku account and then configure the command-line tool, it's really a very simple process, [click here to see the full instructions](http://docs.heroku.com/heroku-command) to do so.
+If you haven't signed up for Heroku yet, now would be a good time.
+[Click here to see the full instructions](http://docs.heroku.com/heroku-command) to do so.

 #### What other gems are we going to use?